astuka/colony/README.md

 Simple terminal simulation game that simulates a fantasy colony

 # TODO
-Make it so that colonists under 10 cannot do any tasks\
 add money feature/store function in colony\
-make housing feature give pop cap\
 hunger mechanic

 # Event ideas